 Some are under the assumption that cigarette butts are biodegradable.
 They are not.
 Cigarette butts are comprised of cellulose acetate.
 This is a plastic that may disperse into smaller pieces, however, will never biodegrade.
 This material also meets all city and state department’s guidelines for what is considered to be toxic waste.

 According to No-Smoke, data derived from the Ocean Conservancy demonstrated that approximately 3,216,991 cigarettes or cigarette butts were collected from beaches and inland waterways all over the world in 2009, during that year’s annual International Coastal Cleanup (ICC).
 However, an astonishing 1,362,741 cigarettes and butts were removed from the waterways of the United States alone.
+Compare that to the virtually non-existent litter caused by vapes, which are typically reusable, and that number seems even more unfathomable.
 There were other items in relation to smoking that were further collected from U.S. waterways, as well.
 They include 18,555 cigarette lighters, 74,399 cigar tips, and 36,397 tobacco packages.